Loading

 September sees the most Category 5 hurricanes, with over half of the total.
 This coincides with the climatological peak of the Atlantic hurricane season, which occurs in early September.
 September Category 5s reached their strengths in any of the Gulf of Mexico, Caribbean, and open Atlantic.
 These places are where September tropical cyclones are likely to form.
 Many of these hurricanes are either Cape Verde hurricanes, which develop their strength due to a long track over warm waters, or else intensify over the warm Loop Current in the Gulf of Mexico.

-All but one of the Category 5 hurricanes in October and November (the exception being Michael) reached their intensities in the western Caribbean, a region that Atlantic hurricanes strongly gravitate toward late in the season.
+All but two of the Category 5 hurricanes in October and November (the exceptions being Michael and Milton) reached their intensities in the western Caribbean, a region that Atlantic hurricanes strongly gravitate toward late in the season.
 This is due to the climatology of the area, which sometimes has a high-altitude anticyclone that promotes rapid intensification late in the season, as well as warm waters.

 Systems